 Many companies including Salesforce talk about a customer revolution, meaning the unprecedented power customers have to choose, to speak, to influence, to detract, and to shop elsewhere if they are not happy.
 This power demands new tools and techniques spanning marketing, sales, and support.

-It means knowing your customers, listening to your customer or in many cases listening to their devices (see the Internet of things), and engaging in a closer 1 to 1 relationship that was not previously possible.
+It means knowing your customers, listening to your customer or in many cases listening to their devices (see the Internet of things), and engaging in a closer 1-to-1 relationship that was not previously possible.

 3. Partner/ Indirect Channels Management

-Many manufacturers sell through networks of partners and not direct to the public.
+Many manufacturers sell through networks of partners and not directly to the public.
 Relying on indirect channels to sell on your behalf means manufacturers need to stay close to their partners; they need to do all the following:

-If partners are your largest sales channel, relying on the age old methods of email and relationship management alone will likely leave you at a competitive disadvantage.
+If partners are your largest sales channel, relying on the age-old methods of email and relationship management alone will likely leave you at a competitive disadvantage.
 Partners lean toward manufacturers that are easy to do business with.